escottalexander/stablecoin-challenge/README.md

 Calculate the amount of collateral needed to cover the cost of the burned CORN and remove it from the borrower's collateral.
 > Keep in mind, It's not enough to simply have a liquidation mechanism.
 We need an incentive for people to trigger it!

-**So** add the `LIQUIDATOR_REWARD` as a percentage on top of the collateral (but never exceeding the borrowers's total collateral) so that the liquidator has a nice incentive to want to liquidate that poor borrower.
+**So** add the `LIQUIDATOR_REWARD` as a percentage on top of the collateral (but never exceeding the borrower's's total collateral) so that the liquidator has a nice incentive to want to liquidate that poor borrower.

 Transfer that amount of collateral to the liquidator.